Want to jump straight to the answer? The best invoice factoring company for most people is definitely BlueVine.

 Invoice factoring can be incredibly lucrative for your business.
 By giving you money quickly, you’ll be able to reinvest your income and grow even more.

 But it’s important that you find the right invoice factoring company to meet the needs of your business.
-You need to find one that services your company’s specific goals without sacrificing too much in fees.

 There are certain factors that you should look for when you’re evaluating an invoice factoring service.
 This is our methodology for narrowing down your options.